Xilinx/Vitis_Libraries/vision/docs/src/design-examples.rst

 loop which runs for iterations*pyramid levels number of iterations.
 The main loop starts from the smallest image size and iterates up to the largest image size.
-Before the loop iterates in one pyramid level, it sets the current pyramid level’s height and width, in curr_height and current_width variables.
+Before the loop iterates in one pyramid level, it sets the current pyramid level’s height and width, in ``curr_height`` and ``current_width`` variables.
 In the nested loop, the next_height variable is set to the previous image height if scaling up is necessary, that is, in the first iterations.
 As divisions are costly and one time divisions can be avoided in hardware, the scale factor is computed in the host and passed as an argument to the hardware kernel.
-After each pyramid level, in the first iteration, the scale-up flag is set to let the hardware function know that the input flow vectors need to be scaled up to the next higher image size.
+After each pyramid level in the first iteration, the scale-up flag is set to let the hardware function know that the input flow vectors need to be scaled up to the next higher image size.
 Scaling up is done using bilinear interpolation